ngs-docs/2023-snakemake-book-draft/src/beginner+/expand.md

-If instead of a text file you have a CSV file with multiple columns, and the IDs to load are all in one column, you can use the Python pandas library to read in the CSV.
+If instead of a text file you have a CSV file with multiple columns, and the IDs to load are all in one column, you can use the Python [pandas library](https://pandas.pydata.org/) to read in the CSV.
 In the code below, `pandas.read_csv` loads the CSV into a pandas DataFrame object, and then we select the `accession` column and use that as an iterable.

-@CTB link to pandas.

 File `accessions.csv`:
 ```csv